Wednesday

 The following prayers and hymns are led according to local custom.

-We pray for our sisters and brothers members of the Evangelical Lutheran Church of Iceland.
+We pray for our sisters and brothers members of the Philippine Independent Church.

 Our principal sources of information about John the Baptist are